 Address: Tintern, Monmouthshire, NP16 7NX

-Brambling Cross is a cabin with crackling campfires, canoeing and craft ale all on it doorstep.
+Brambling Cross is a cabin with crackling campfires, canoeing and craft ale all on its doorstep.
 It seems that the hosts, Ed and Tori, wrapped up all their favourite Cs together in one cosy place.
-Set at the top a hill in its own enclosed garden, this private getaway takes intimacy to a whole new level.
+Set at the top of a hill in its own enclosed garden, this private getaway takes intimacy to a whole new level.
 Beyond the beautiful split stable doors are an antique pine kitchen and a cabin bed which you can snuggle up in with the fire lit.
 On rainy days you’ll be thankful that your hot shower is ensuite.

 The wood-fired hot tub is lit up by fairy lights at night, making it all the more romantic!
 And if you’re looking for something to add to your hot tub experience, why not head to the onsite brewery shop?
 Selling local real ale and cider, it’s the perfect accompaniment to a night under the stars.